nl-digigo/COINS_2.0/docs/coinsweb/reference_frameworks.md

 ## Reference framework: Units

-Units is a Reference framework containing an ontology based on the Quantities, Units, Dimensions and Data Types Ontologies, as developed by NASA and TopQuadrant (see [qudt.org](http://qudt.org/).
+Units is a Reference framework containing an ontology based on the Quantities, Units, Dimensions and Data Types Ontologies, as developed by NASA and TopQuadrant, see [qudt.org](http://qudt.org/).

 The Units reference framework contains the qudt:Unit class, referred to by the Unit-property of the NumericProperty class.